Monitoring and managing the first stage of labour

-A primigravida woman at term, who is HIV negative, is admitted to the labour ward.
-She has one contraction, lasting 30 seconds, every 10 minutes.
-Her cervix is 1 cm dilated and 1.5 cm long.
+A primigravida patient at term, who is HIV negative, is admitted to the labour ward.
+She has 1 contraction, lasting 30 seconds, every 10 minutes.
+The cervix is 1 cm dilated and 1.5 cm long.
 The maternal and fetal observations are normal.
-After four hours she is having two contractions, each lasting 40 seconds, every 10 minutes.
-On vaginal examination her cervix is now 2 cm dilated and 0.5 cm long with bulging membranes.
-The diagnosis of poor progress of labour, due to poor uterine contractions, is made and an oxytocin infusion is started to improve contractions.
+After 4 hours she is having 2 contractions, each lasting 40 seconds, every 10 minutes.
+On vaginal examination the cervix is now 2 cm dilated and 0.5 cm long with bulging membranes.
+The diagnosis of poor progress of labour due to poor uterine contractions is made and an oxytocin infusion is started to improve contractions.

 1. Do you agree with the diagnosis of poor progress of labour?

-The diagnosis is incorrect as the woman is still in the latent phase of the first stage of labour.
+The diagnosis is incorrect as the patient is still in the latent phase of the first stage of labour.
 Poor progress of labour can only be diagnosed in the active phase of labour.

-2. Why can it be said with certainty that the woman is in the latent phase of labour?
+2. Why can it be said with certainty that the patient is in the latent phase of labour?